ionos-cloud/cluster-api-provider-proxmox/docs/Usage.md

 ### Creating a cluster from a ClusterClass
 1. Choose a ClusterClass
 All ClusterClasses provide the same features except for the CNI they refer to.
-The base ClusterClass also does not provide MachineHealthChecks as those can not be succesful until a CNI is deployed.
+The base ClusterClass also does not provide MachineHealthChecks as those can not be successful until a CNI is deployed.

 We recommend that you start with a ClusterClass which defines a CNI.
 Please refer to [CNI Cilium](#flavor-with-cilium-cni) for details on how to get started.